Oklahoma Manslaughter DUI Defense Attorney

 First-degree manslaughter is a serious charge that can have a lifelong impact.
 It’s critical to have a lawyer on your side at all stages of the proceedings.
 The sooner you have an advocate on your side, the better you will be protected.

-Not all DUI defense lawyers handle manslaughter charges.
+Not all manslaughter DUI defense lawyers in Oklahoma handle manslaughter charges.
 Make sure you find a team you can trust with your rights and freedoms.

 Why Work With Our Team

-You want skilled and experienced lawyers on your side when you’re facing such severe charges and harsh potential consequences.
+You want skilled and experienced manslaughter DUI attorneys in Oklahoma on your side when you’re facing such severe charges and harsh potential consequences.
 The defense team of Stephen G. Fabian, Jr., and Brian P. Young is like having your own dream team of Oklahoma DUI defense lawyers.

 Both attorneys are intimately familiar with the criminal justice system in Oklahoma.
 Both are experienced accident investigators and are knowledgeable in accident reconstruction techniques.
 These strengths are critical in confronting charges relating to fatal DUI accidents.